-Although it’s common for someone charged with a crime to feel vulnerable and unsure, DUI lawyer Arthur C. Fulmer, Jr., can create a solid defense with evidence such as:
+Although it’s common for someone charged with a crime to feel vulnerable and unsure, DUI lawyer Art Fulmer, Jr., can create a solid defense with evidence such as:

-If you need a DUI lawyer or DWI lawyer, Arthur C. Fulmer, Jr., has represented many clients in your position and has repeatedly won successes defending them against their criminal charges.
+If you need a DUI / DWI lawyer, Art Fulmer, Jr., has represented many clients in your position and has repeatedly been successful defending them against their criminal charges.

-Often those arrested for DUI wonder, “What does DUI stand for?”
-It is the acronym for driving under the influence of certain drugs and/or high quantities of alcohol.
-What does DUI mean?
+DUI is the acronym for driving under the influence of certain drugs and/or high quantities of alcohol.
 According to Florida law (s.
 316.193, FSA), it is unlawful to operate a motor vehicle when your normal faculties are impaired.

 Specifically, DUI meaning has been established by Florida lawmakers as a single criminal offense in which a person shows signs of physiological impairment or alcohol levels within the breath or bloodstream that are at or higher than .08%.
 Regardless whether a person is charged based on observation or specific measurement, the penalties are identical.
 Within the context of DUI definition, that percentage refers to a .08 blood/breath alcohol level (BAL).
 Florida law also creates a special category, with enhanced penalties, for anyone with a minor in the car or whose BAL measures .15 or above.